weiserlab/ambuj/cs4222_assignment2.md

 ![Banner Immage for Course](statetrans.png)

 The program starts in the IDLE mode.
 On detecting “significant motion”, it moves into the ACTIVE mode.
-There are two states in the ACTIVE mode, namely BUZZ! and WAIT.
-In the BUZZ! state, the sensorTag uses the buzzer to generate a buzzing sound.
+There are two states in the ACTIVE mode,  BUZZ! and WAIT.
+In the BUZZ! state, the sensorTag uses the buzzer to generate a sound.
 In the WAIT state, the sensorTag does not generate any sound.
-When entering the ACTIVE mode from the IDLE mode, the system goes into the BUZZ! state and generate the buzz sound for 3 seconds.
+When entering the ACTIVE mode from the IDLE mode, the system goes into the BUZZ! state and generate the sound for 3 seconds.
 After 3 seconds, it goes into the WAIT state (buzzer off) and remains in the WAIT state for 3 seconds before going back to the BUZZ! state.
 Thus, state transitioning from BUZZ! to WAIT or vice versa occurs every 3 seconds.
 While in the ACTIVE mode (system can be in either BUZZ! or WAIT state), the system moves to the IDLE state when it detects a significant change in light reading.

 * You need to sample the appropriate sensor (IMU sensor in the IDLE mode and light sensor in the ACTIVE mode) to detect changes.